 Presenter: Rebecca Tremain.
 Special Guest Dr James Logan (zoologist, entomologist and LSHTM Lecturer in Medical Entomology) is a familiar face on TV bringing to life the complexities of science with clarity and youthful charisma.
 He could soon become the Nemesis of the bedbug too.
 Dr Richard Barnett (Wellcome Trust Public Engagement Fellow and medical historian) and Kelley Swaine (Writer-in-Residence at the Whipple Museum of the History of Science) join James in the School's bizarrely fascinating Insectaries hidden beneath the streets of Bloomsbury to visit bedbug Colditz, where nothing's getting out...

 Presenter: Rebecca Tremain.
 Special Guest Cheryl Whitehorn is the Senior Scientific Officer at the Faculty of Infectious & Tropical Diseases.
 An insect-identication specialist extraordinaire, Cheryl Whitehorn is the Sherlock Holmes of the School.
 Cheryl's fascinating knowledge and enthusiasm for her subjects is as infectious as the diseases they can transmit, but thankfully a great deal more enjoyable.
-Rebecca meets the Brazilian Salmon Pink Bird-eating Tarantula who shares Cheryl's lab and makes some surprising discoveries about the Victorian flea circus.
+Rebecca makes some surprising discoveries about the Victorian flea circus.
 Dr Caroline Lynch meets Museum of London Senior Curator Beverley Cook to discover how the Victorian gentlewomen of the Ladies' Sanitary Association, with precisely no hands-on domestic experience of their own, set about tackling home hygiene and fleas in the slums.
-Guest poet Nicholas Alexander ruminates on uninvited little guests.

 Presenter: Rebecca Tremain.
 Guest Reporter and episode co-deviser: Gary Merry.
 Is Gary's fear of snakes (Ophidiophobia) inherited or learnt?
 He asks special guest Dr Val Curtis, behavioural scientist and Director of the Hygiene Centre at the LSHTM and regular contributor to TV and radio (C4's The Anatomy of Disgust, BBC Human Instincts, The Body Snatchers).
-Renowned experts in snake-bite treatment and venom research David Lalloo (Professor of Tropical Medicine at the Liverpool School of Tropical Medicine and venom specialist) and Dr Robert Harrison (Senior Lecturer and Head of the Alistair Reid Venom Research Unit) explain why snake bite is one of the world's most under-resourced and under-recognised tropical diseases, and so difficult to tackle.
-Our ophidiophobic crash-test reporter has a riveting encounter with lethally venomous Puff Adders.
-Actor and director Sonia Ritter brings to life the ancient Palestinian tale of how the snake became the most unloved creature of all.
-A gripping programme highlighting a world health problem we need to take notice of.
+Renowned expert in venom research Dr Robert Harrison (Senior Lecturer and Head of the Alistair Reid Venom Research Unit at The Liverpool School of Tropical Medicine) takes our ophidiophobic crash-test reporter into a riveting encounter with lethally venomous Puff Adders.
+Actor and director Sonia Ritter brings to life an ancient Palestinian folk tale.

 Presenter: Rebecca Tremain.
 Special Guests: Dr Toby Leslie (Research Fellow for the ACT Consortium) has been working in Kabul, Afghanistan, investigating the outbreak of tick-borne Crimean-Congo hemorrhagic fever (CCHF) there and its impact on an already beleagured and war-torn population.
 He also discusses how radio is being used to communicate public health information in regions such as this.
-Also features Patience Fominyen and the Cameroon-based Radio Health International and Resonance FM's Vincent Luttman.
+Features Patience Fominyen and Cameroon-based station Radio Health International.
 Rebecca meets one of the School's archivists, Emma Golding, to look at some of the medical and historical treasures in the School's collection.
 Guest writer Lucy Greeves gives a stunningly evocative reading from her memoirs of living in Kenya as the young daughter of missionary parents and reveals the trials faced by 19th century missionaries in Africa.

-The Gilded Vcctors of Disease, website and content © The Mustard Club 2012.
+The Gilded Vcctors of Disease, website and content © The Mustard Club 2013.
 All Rights reserved.
 LSHTM logo © London School of Hygiene & Tropical Medicine.
-Website design/Gilded Vectors of Disease artwork by Rob Falconer 2012.
+Website design/series artwork by Rob Falconer 2013.